rpillutla/rpillutla.github.io/_pages/contact.md

 You can <a href="mailto:healwithramya@gmail.com">email</a> me or message me on <a href="https://instagram.com/ramyapillutla">instagram</a>.

 Or, drop me a message on this form below to quickly get in touch!
+If you are looking for classes, please include some details about what you are looking for, and we will get in touch with you.

 <iframe name="hidden_iframe" id="hidden_iframe" style="display:none;"
 onload="if(submitted) {window.location='/thankyou';}"></iframe>